kubernetes-retired/kpng/doc/service-proxy.md

 ## Port Listeners

-For service NodePorts, as well as external IPs where the IP is assigned to that node, kube-proxy will attempt to open a listening socket on `:${node_port}` or `${external_ip}:${port}`, and it will refuse to create the rules for that port/IP if it cannot create the listening socket.
-This ensures that it's not possible to create a service rule that steals traffic away from a running server on the node, and likewise that a server can't later be started that wants to listen on the IP/port that has been claimed by a service rule.
+In the past, for service NodePorts, as well as external IPs where the IP is assigned to that node, kube-proxy would attempt to open a listening socket on `:${node_port}` or `${external_ip}:${port}`, in an attempt to ensure that it was not possible to create a service rule that steals traffic away from a running server on the node, and likewise that a server couldn't later be started that wants to listen on the IP/port that has been claimed by a service rule.

-(If kube-proxy was started with `--nodeport-addresses`, then it creates listening sockets for NodePort services on only the indicated IPs, rather than on the unspecified address.)

-(This is not done for load balancer IPs, because the assumed model there is that the load balancer IP is an external cloud load balancer.)

-There is code in `k8s.io/utils/net` to help with this.
-This feature is vaguely controversial and is only ambiguously considered a best practice...
+There were various problems with this behavior though (both in concept and in implementation) and this is no longer done.
+Instead, kube-proxy simply assumes that nodes will not try to run services on ports in the NodePort range.

 ## Other Lessons